Research & Travel Grants

 The CWAR Fellowship covers travel and accommodation for the research field sessions in the US and in Europe, in addition to support for paper presentations at related conferences.

-More information can be found on the European Institute's page on Cold War Archival Research Fellowship.
+More information can be found on the European Institute's page on Cold War Archives Research Fellowship.

 Students are encouraged to apply for the Columbia University Alliance Travel Grant, which offers up to $2,000 to support special international projects.
 Priority is given to projects embedded in an institutional relation between Columbia University and one of its three partner universities in France (Sciences Po, Paris 1 Panthéon Sorbonne University, and École Polytechnique).

 More information on the Alliance Travel Grant as well as external fellowships that may be of interest can be found on the Alliance website.